-I have listed here some of the good and bad of either option.
+I have listed here some of the PROS and CONS of Settlement and Lifetime Medical Benefits:

 PROS OF SETTLEMENT: